louislewis2/innovation/README.md

 # Innovation

 ## CQRS

 A simple framework which aims to provide the ability to use a CQRS pattern in your code base, currently with immediate consistency.
-It does not yet implement or support Event Sourcing.
+It does not yet implement or try support Event Sourcing.

 Version 1.X, Will Be The Last To Support Dot Net Core 2.X.
 The Next Version Will Support Dot Net Core 3.x

+## TODO's

 ## Dispatcher Command Pipeline

-Commands: Dispatcher -> Command Reactors -> Command Interceptors -> Command Validators -> Command Handler -> Command Result Reactors -> Audit Store
+Commands: Dispatcher -> Command Reactors -> Command Interceptors -> Command Validators -> Command Handler -> Command Result Reactors -> Audit Store -> Return Result

 ## Framework Components